-- Introduction to Ecclesiastes
+- Part 1: General Introduction

 - Ecclesiastes 09 General Notes

-- Ecclesiastes 09 Translation Questions
+- Ecclesiastes 9 translationQuestions

 9 Enjoy living with your wife whom you love, all during the time that God has given to you to be alive here on this earth.
 Even though it is difficult to understand why many things happen, this life with your wife is your reward for doing the work that you do here on this earth.
 10 Whatever you are able to do, do it with all your energy, because at some point you will die, and in the place of the dead where you are going, no one works or plans to do anything or knows anything or has any wisdom.